Jamie Allan (magician)

-Jamie Allan is a United Kingdom-based magician.
+Jamie Allan (born February 15, 1977) is an English-based magician.
 He is known for the fusion of magic and technology.
-Jamie Allan performs modern illusions with iPads, Laser Beams, Facebook and Twitter.
+Jamie Allan performs modern illusions with iPads, laser beams, Facebook and Twitter.
 He has appeared on various TV shows and has worked alongside various other entertainers and performers and designed illusions and effects for them.
 He has also worked in many aspects of the entertainment industry, as performer, producer, writer and director.
 He is Creator and Co-Writer of the musical Houdini.

 Biography

 Jamie Allan was born on 15 February 1977 in England to Alan James Nicklin and Kay Kennedy.
 His father was the leader of the show band Second City Sound and Touch of Velvet.
 His mother was a popular singer.
 He has two sons Joshua James Nicklin Allen and Jasper James Nicklin Allen.

 Professional life

 Jamie performed his first magic show at just 8 years old in Cabaret Club in Market Bosworth.